patrickdavey/vimwiki_markdown/README.md

 You can also have a `%date%` marker in your template file It will get rewritten with todays date in the format 29 March 2019

+#### Support for tasklists
+Vimwiki has support for complex todo lists which you can [read about in their help.txt](https://github.com/vimwiki/vimwiki/blob/619f04f89861c58e5a6415a4f83847752928252d/doc/vimwiki.txt#L1768).
+We do support turning them into HTML.
+This is _slightly different_ from the way that GitHub checklists are rendered, but, the syntax is a subset of GitHub lists so it should be fine.
+You can read about it in the [issue](https://github.com/patrickdavey/vimwiki_markdown/issues/27), but basically it should work fine.
+You will want to add `styles` in for the various states that the todo lists can be in.
+The easiest way is to simply add the `styles` into your template.
+You can see the styles [in the sample template here](https://github.com/patrickdavey/vimwiki_markdown/blob/293f99e656819b9c5ecc0c831698ce58904eb774/example_files/default.tpl#L7-L45)

 #### Support for :local and :file links

 We have partial support for the `:local` and `:file` link types for vimwiki.